 White House journalists use annual press dinner to celebrate First Amendment

 There was no president.
 There was no comedian.
-What remained at the White House Correspondents’ Association’s annual dinner on Saturday night were the journalists and the First Amendment.
+What remained at the White House Correspondents’ Association’s annual dinner were the journalists and the First Amendment.

 Trump’s deeper involvement in politics began after then-President Barack Obama roasted the New Yorker’s presidential ambitions during the 2011 correspondents’ dinner.
 He skipped the annual gala during his first term, and his absence had been widely expected this year.